mkdocs/mkdocs/docs/user-guide/configuration.md

 ### extra_templates

-Set a list of templates in your `docs_dir` to be built by MkDocs.
-To see more about writing templates for MkDocs read the documentation about [custom themes] and specifically the section about the [variables that are available] to templates.
+Set a list of templates in your `docs_dir` to be built by elstir.
+To see more about writing templates for elstir read the documentation about [custom themes] and specifically the section about the [variables that are available] to templates.
 See the example in [extra_css] for usage.